kevin-chalmers/set08103/lectures/lecture22/README.md

 You wouldn't steal a movie?
 That was the old advert that targeted film *piracy* and copyright infringement.
 This advert was legally incorrect as copyright infringement is not theft.
 In the UK:

 > Basic definition of theft:
 >
 > 1. A person is guilty of theft if he dishonestly appropriates property belonging to another with the intention of permanently depriving the other of it; and "thief" and "steal" shall be construed accordingly.
 > 2. It is immaterial whether the appropriation is made with a view to gain, or is made for the thief’s own benefit.

 Point 1. is the important one: *intention of permanently depriving*.
 Downloading a movie does not permanently deprive anyone of their property.
 In fact, theft is considered a criminal offence in the UK whereas copyright is a civil matter.

-Copyright deals with intellectual property theft and the laws exist to support individuals and organisations making civil cases.
+Copyright deals with intellectual property protection and the laws exist to support individuals and organisations making civil cases.
 From [Wikipedia](https://en.wikipedia.org/wiki/Copyright):

 > Copyright is a legal right, existing in many countries, that grants the creator of an original work exclusive rights to determine whether, and under what conditions, this original work may be used by others.